harness/harness-template-library/scaffolds/docs/add-terraform-template.md

 - **Makefile** - _Standard Makefile included which can be used to execute standard automation_
 - **README.md** - _Fully documented user guide for the new template_

+### README

+To help generate the `resources`, `inputs`, and `outputs` section of the README you can use the [terraform-docs](https://terraform-docs.io/user-guide/installation/) tool to generate this for you: `terraform-docs markdown table --anchor=false . `

+### terraform.tfvars.example

+This file should include all the variables from your project, their description, and their defaults, so users can easily use this to bootstrap your template.
+You can again use [terraform-docs](https://terraform-docs.io/user-guide/installation/) to bootstrap this: `terraform-docs tfvars hcl .`

 ## Contributing

 A complete [Contributors Guide](../../../CONTRIBUTING.md) can be found in this repository